 Plant-based metabolic enzymes and probiotics, which are abundantly found in miso, can survive the journey through your intestines.
 They have a higher heat resistance than animal-based probiotics like the ones in most yogurts.

-There’s no wonder that this Japanese superfood is being highly recommended for gut health.
+There’s no wonder that this Japanese superfood is highly recommended as part of a leaky gut healing diet.

 Kimchi is a traditional Korean dish made by lacto-fermentation, which is also responsible for other fermented delicacies like sauerkraut (more on that later!).
 In the primary stage, cabbage is soaked in a salty brine that eliminates harmful bacteria.